Ron Butlin (ice hockey): Western Canada Hockey League

 The Memorial Cup represented the junior hockey championship of Canada, and was controlled by the CAHA.

 On June 8, 1968, the Western Canada Junior Hockey League changed its name to the Western Canada Hockey League (WCHL), and affiliated with the Canadian Hockey Association (CHA) which was established as a national governing body of junior ice hockey in opposition to the CAHA, and the National Hockey League (NHL) agreement for the NHL Amateur Draft.
 Butlin was named president of both organizations, and was kept on a retainer and given expenses instead of a salary.

 Butlin was opposed to the CAHA structure of elected officials who determined hockey policy but were not connected to a team, and felt that "teams within the association should be allowed to guide their own destiny".
 His main objective for the CHA was to seek better financial return for their teams' efforts, and wanted to see more money given to teams for travel expenses to the Memorial Cup final.

 Butlin felt that according to the NHL Amateur Draft agreement with the CAHA, the WCHL should receive the corresponding development payments for its players.
 The NHL responded that it would not do business with players who had contracts to CHA teams due to potential lawsuits, and had no intention of promoting a relationship with the CHA.
 Butlin claimed that CHA team had no issue signing players to contracts despite being shunned by the NHL.

 Butlin wanted the WCHL to be more involved in the community, and operate clinics for minor ice hockey players, coaches and managers.
 He felt that a player's education was important, and drafted the league's schedule to minimize the number of days a player would miss from school.
 He was adamant that changes were needed and wanted to prove to the CAHA that the CHA was doing the right thing.
 He also claimed that the National Fitness Council wanted a different organization to run junior hockey in Canada, and planned to present a brief to the council for an operational grant.

 Butlin looked to expand the CHA eastward, and targeted the Western Ontario Junior Hockey League (WOJHL).
 He made a 20-minute presentation to the league at a meeting in Sarnia, and convinced five teams from the league to join the CHA.
-He had also courted the Border Cities Junior Hockey League in Southwestern Ontario.
-The Canadian Press reported that the Northern Ontario Junior Hockey League had met with Butlin, and that he attempted to get the British Columbia Junior Hockey League (BCJHL) to join the CHA.
+He also courted the Border Cities Junior Hockey League, met with the Northern Ontario Junior Hockey League, and attempted to get the British Columbia Junior Hockey League (BCJHL) to join the CHA.